If you are planning a trip to Busan, the second biggest city in South Korea, read this ultimate guide to getting around Busan by public transport!

 The express bus connects Busan and other cities including Seoul, Daejeon, Gyeongju, Incheon, Jeonju, Gwangju, Yeosu, Suncheon, and Daegu.

 Seobu Inter-City Bus Terminal: Located in Sasang, you can take inter-city buses to Jeolla-do, Gyeongsang-do and other major cities in Yeongnam Region and Honam Region, the southern part of South Korea.

 In big cities like Seoul and Busan, riding a bike can be dangerous, this is especially true if you have ever seen the driving style of the people in Korea.
-In Haeundae district, there are dedicated bike lanes on many pavements which are relatively safe.
+In Haeundae district, there are dedicated bike lanes on many pavements that are relatively safe.

-Check out Trazy’s best transport deals on Busan
+Check out Trazy’s best transport deals on Busan!

 Read more about Busan

 Find this blog informative?
 There are plenty more posts about Busan and other parts of Korea on our blog so make sure you check them out before you plan your trip to Korea!